-An associate is an entity over which the Corporation has significant influence and which is neither a subsidiary nor an interest in a joint venture.
+An associate is an entity over which the Group has significant influence and which is neither a subsidiary nor an interest in a joint venture.

-Under the equity method, an investment in an associate is initially recognized at cost and adjusted thereafter to recognize the Corporation's share of the profit or loss and other comprehensive income of the associate.
-The Corporation also recognizes the changes in the Corporation's share of equity of associates.
+The Group uses the equity method to account for its investments in associates.
+Under the equity method, investments in associates are initially recognized at cost and adjusted thereafter to recognize the Group's share of the profit or loss and other comprehensive income of the associate.
+The Group also recognizes the changes in the Group's share of equity of associates.

-When the Corporation subscribes for additional new shares of an associate at a percentage different from its existing ownership percentage, the resulting carrying amount of the investment differs from the amount of the Corporation's proportionate interest in the associate.
-The Corporation records such a difference as an adjustment to investments with the corresponding amount charged or credited to capital surplus.
-If the Corporation's ownership interest is reduced due to the additional subscription of new shares of an associate, the proportionate amount of the gains or losses previously recognized in other comprehensive income in relation to that associate is reclassified to profit or loss on the same basis as would be required if the investee had directly disposed of the related assets or liabilities.
+When the Group subscribes for additional new shares of an associate at a percentage different from its existing ownership percentage, the resulting carrying amount of the investment differs from the amount of the Group's proportionate interest in the associate.
+The Group records such a difference as an adjustment to investments with the corresponding amount charged or credited to capital surplus - changes in the Group's share of the equity of associates.
+If the Group's ownership interest is reduced due to the additional subscription of new shares of an associate, the proportionate amount of the gains or losses previously recognized in other comprehensive income in relation to that associate is reclassified to profit or loss on the same basis as would be required if the investee had directly disposed of the related assets or liabilities.
 When the adjustment should be debited to capital surplus, but the capital surplus recognized from investments accounted for by the equity method is insufficient, the shortage is debited to retained earnings.

-When the Corporation determines impairment loss on investments in associates, the entire carrying amount of the investment (including goodwill) is tested for impairment as a single asset by comparing its recoverable amount with its carrying amount.
+When the Group determines impairment loss, the entire carrying amount of an investment in an associate (including goodwill) is tested for impairment as a single asset by comparing its recoverable amount with its carrying amount.
 Any impairment loss recognized forms part of the carrying amount of the investment.
 Any reversal of that impairment loss is recognized to the extent that the recoverable amount of the investment subsequently increases.

-The Corporation discontinues the use of the equity method from the date on which it ceases to have significant influence over an associate.
+The Group discontinues the use of the equity method from the date on which its investment ceases to be an associate.
 Any retained investment is measured at fair value at that date, and the fair value is regarded as its fair value on initial recognition as a financial asset.
-The difference between the previous carrying amount of the associate attributable to the retained interest and its fair value is included in the determination of the gain or loss on disposal of the associate.
-The Corporation accounts for all amounts previously recognized in other comprehensive income in relation to that associate on the same basis as would be required if that associate had directly disposed of the related assets or liabilities.
+The difference between the previous carrying amount of the associate attributable to the retained interest and its fair value is included in the determination of the gain or loss on the disposal of the associate.
+The Group accounts for all amounts previously recognized in other comprehensive income in relation to that associate on the same basis as would be required if that associate had directly disposed of the related assets or liabilities.

-When the Corporation transacts with its associate, profits and losses resulting from these transactions are recognized in the Corporation's financial statements only to the extent of the interests in the associate that are not related to the Corporation.
+When a Group entity transacts with its associate, profits and losses resulting from these transactions are recognized in the Group's consolidated financial statements only to the extent that interests in the associate that are not related to the Group.